Rest in Peace – Pacific Ocean Park

 While appraising my collection, I have come to realize “Pacific Ocean Park” has been a “Wienie” in my life.
 This term, coined by Walt Disney himself, refers to the function of Disneyland’s castle at the end of Main Street as “A beckoning hand that promises something worthwhile”.
 The beckoning hand of “Pacific Ocean Park” has called me for 40 years now and with this website I hope to get a grip!

-I only have a single memory of physically being at “Pacific Ocean Park”, better known as “P.O.P.”, when it was “open for business”.
+I have very few memories of physically being at “Pacific Ocean Park”, better known as “P.O.P.”, when it was “open for business”.
 My brother was carrying me, I was almost 3 years old, we walked into a dark room with a bunch of other people, and they closed the door behind us.
-On the walls were these small dioramas.
-They looked like aquariums and from what I could tell they were filled with little devils!
-I grabbed tightly around my brothers neck!
-It scared me!
-This, I have come to know, was the elevator at the entrance of the park.
-That is all I remember.
+On the walls were these small dioramas and as I leaned forward I could see that they looked like aquariums.
+And on closer inspection I somehow came to the conclusion that they were filled with sinister little demon’s !
+I grabbed tightly around my brothers neck – It scared me!
+Through my research on “P.O.P.” it dawned on me, this was the elevator to “Neptune’s Kingdom” at the entrance of the park.
+That is most of what I recall of my initial visit.

 But – when “Pacific Ocean Park” was closed, and being demolished, is another story that I remember very well.